new-sankaku/stable-diffusion-webui-simple-manga-maker/README.md

 # Simple Manga Editor

 A simple manga editor built with HTML, CSS, and JavaScript.
 It operates directly in your browser.
+Supports Stable diffusion web ui, Stable diffusion forge.
+Also, all functions work only on the demo site.

 # Demo Site